Wesley1808/AdvancedChat/README.md

 These modes allow you to control which type of messages you want to 'spy' on, as all of them could be too much.

 ___
+### Text Filter

+Allows you to filter out certain words sent from a client, like chat messages, commands, signs and books.

+This is based on the vanilla realms filter, so it will also work with any other mods that use it.

+Note: unless styled-chat is installed, messages are filtered on the client.
+This is needed for validation.\
+In this case, if a mod redirects chat messages to system messages they will NOT be filtered!

+___
 ### Mod support

 This mod has built-in added support for several other mods.

 For example, vanished players will be taken into account when sending messages and showing receivers.

-It adds a new placeholder that mods overriding chat like styledchat can use: `%advancedchat:channelprefix%`
+It adds a new placeholder that mods overriding chat like styled-chat can use: `%advancedchat:channelprefix%`

 ## Commands, Permissions and Configuration